Lapin0t/grothendieck-cern/README.md

-other words that anyone in Western society, at least anyone who begins to sense quite clearly that something is not quite right from a civilizational point of view, who begins to be gripped by a feeling of incoherence in his own life---but an incoherence with a global meaning---it will be impossible for him to be isolated, he will immediately find himself in this network.
+other words that anyone in Western society, at least anyone who begins to sense quite clearly that something is not quite right from a civilizational point of view, who begins to be gripped by a feeling of incoherence in his own life—but an incoherence with a global meaning—it will be impossible for him to be isolated, he will immediately find himself in this network.
 It's a process to which a group like ours can make an excellent contribution.
 These are fairly modest things, which everyone does in their own sphere of activity, but as there are so many people and groups doing it, the overall effect is by no means negligible.

---- So, that sounds like a good conclusion to the questions, because I think we can go on all night, but we've got to come to an end sometime.
+— So, that sounds like a good conclusion to the questions, because I think we can go on all night, but we've got to come to an end sometime.
 I think we can thank you very much, because a lot of very profound points have been treated and many aspects of these problems are certainly worthy of further reflection.
 We'll be continuing this kind of discussion next time with another speaker.

---- Just if I can add anything?
-Of course, if there are people here who would like to continue, let's say, discussing certain points in particular---I don't know, can we do it here on the spot?
+— Just if I can add anything?
+Of course, if there are people here who would like to continue, let's say, discussing certain points in particular—I don't know, can we do it here on the spot?

---- It would be better to continue downstairs.
+— It would be better to continue downstairs.

---- Right.
-Because in my personal experience, in the end, the discussions that take place in small groups, after the fact, once the meeting's adjourned, are more fruitful, are more interesting than the general discussion, which was particularly orderly here, but which in general is much more anarchic, much more chaotic---I see we're dealing with scientists, in other words, disciplined people. \[laughter and applause\]
+— Right.
+Because in my personal experience, in the end, the discussions that take place in small groups, after the fact, once the meeting's adjourned, are more fruitful, are more interesting than the general discussion, which was particularly orderly here, but which in general is much more anarchic, much more chaotic—I see we're dealing with scientists, in other words, disciplined people. \[laughter and applause\]

 [^1]: The *New Alchemy Institute* is a group of agrobiology researchers founded